stockphrase/no-silo/content/courses/workshops/bibliography.md

 ## Directions

 Your assignment is to “translate” this [student essay](/docs/egoist-mla-student.doc) from the MLA style into the Chicago style.
-Convert this paper in every way from an MLA paper to a Chicago one: document formatting, page numbering, in-text citations, the bibliographical entries.[^2]
+Convert the document's formatting, page numbering, in-text citations, bibliographical entries, etc.[^2]

 To begin, download the essay to your own computer.
 Before you make any alterations, it might be wise to write out a detailed list of things that must be translated.
 The list of questions above may be of great assistance to you.
-Use your handbooks to come up with your plan of action.
+You may need to consult the *Open Handbook* to come up with your plan of action.

 - You will find it difficult to force Microsoft Word into submission and make it do your bidding for the page numbering and the endnotes.
-I have some advice to help you that I will demonstrate in class.
+While I don't personally use MS Word, they have some [advice about page numbering](https://support.microsoft.com/en-us/office/start-page-numbering-later-in-your-document-c73e3d55-d722-4bd0-886e-0b0bd0eb3f02) on their support site.
+I have some further advice about the `Notes` page that I will relay to you in a class demo.

-- Another challenge comes when making the Notes page: you must determine what type of source is being cited in the MLA paper.
+- As you construct your `Notes` page you must determine what *type* of source is being cited in the MLA paper.
 Is this a book by one author?
 A scholarly journal?
 A work in an anthology?
-Once you identify the type of source being referenced in the MLA paper, you can use the *Open Handbook* chapter on the Chicago Style to figure out how to present this type of source in the Chicago style's Notes form.
+Once you identify the type of source being referenced in the MLA paper, you can use the *Open Handbook* chapter on the [Chicago Style](https://no-silo.com/resources/open-handbook/chapter-11-chi/) to figure out how to present this type of source in the Chicago style's note form.
 Have fun!

 [^1]: This student essay uses section headings to organize the essay.
 This is a personal choice, not a strict element of the Chicago style.
 [^2]: You are **not** required to make a `Bibliography` page, just a [`Notes`](/resources/open-handbook/chapter-11-chi/#chicago-notes-page-formatting) page for this assignment.